Table of Contents

 - Pitfalls of Fasting to Avoid

 PLEASE NOTE: Intermittent fasting is not a diet.
 It is a way for a person to choose when to eat based on scientific or religious reasoning.

 Obesity has reached epidemic proportions worldwide.
-Even in countries where the culture was recognized for their amazing feats of health (like in Okinawa, Japan) there have been dramatic increases in the obese population.
+Even in countries where the culture was recognized for their amazing feats of health (like in Okinawa, Japan), there have been significant increases in the number of obese people.

 The addiction to junk food and processed edibles is the widely-accepted suspect behind the increase in obesity.

 When all this junk food causes a spike in your blood sugar level, your body will store excess calories in your fat stores.
 If this becomes a chronic event, insulin sensitivity will decrease and the problem gets worse.